Seriously Integrate Your Culture At Work

 A consequence of globalisation has been that an increasing number of companies are attempting to create an overall company culture from a workforce staffed with employees from a variety of different national, religious and generational cultures.
 How can this be done successfully?

 Why Nurture a Company Culture?

 Before looking into the hows, it is worth dwelling on the whys.

 For a start, studies are illustrating an alarming dissatisfaction with the current state of workplace culture.
 For example, a Booz and Company study revealed that 96% of employees thought that cultural change was needed in their workplace.
 An IBM study found that CEOs were equally anxious to make changes, recognising that power resides in an open and collaborative company culture.

 The ideal situation from a company perspective is that their internal culture maps perfectly onto their external brand – like the letters on a stick of rock that appear the same no matter where you break it off.

-However, the mistake some companies make is to prescribe a set of company ideals and values and expect all employees to wholeheartedly latch on to them.
-As every HR professional will tell you, people just aren’t that easy to manage.
+The mistake some companies make is to prescribe a set of company ideals and values and expect all employees to wholeheartedly latch on to them.
+As every people professional will tell you, people just are not that easy to manage.

 Misunderstanding Culture: Categorisation vs Evolution

 One of the barriers to the successful integration of various workforce cultures is the idea that culture is something that is fixed and unchanging, ignoring the lessons of history.
 Early anthropologists categorised cultures much like seashells on a beach, but the anthropologist Clifford Geerts challenged this view, saying: